-For patients with recurrent and metastatic disease, the NCCN Guidelines recommend that histologic subtype should be determined before therapy so that the best treatment can be selected (see Metastatic Disease: Histologic Subtype in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-514 In addition, testing for genetic alterations (ie, driver events) is now recommended in select patients with NSCLC, because targeted therapy has been shown to decrease tumor burden, decrease symptoms, and dramatically improve the quality of life for patients with specific genetic alterations.
+For patients with recurrent and metastatic disease, the NCCN Guidelines recommend that histologic subtype should be determined before therapy so that the best treatment can be selected (see Metastatic Disease: Histologic Subtype in the NCCN Guidelines for NSCLC).
+In addition, testing for genetic alterations (ie, driver events) is recommended in patients with NSCLC, because targeted therapy has been shown to decrease tumor burden, decrease symptoms, and dramatically improve the quality of life for patients with specific genetic alterations.
 The number of available targeted agents is increasing.
 Several targeted agents have category 1 recommendations for first-line therapy based on larger trials such as erlotinib, gefitinib, afatinib, and crizotinib.
-559

-Additional targeted therapies for patients with other genetic alterations are also recommended, although there is less evidence for these agents (see Emerging Targeted Agents for Patients with Genetic Alterations in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-The following targeted agents are recommended (category 2A) for patients with specific genetic alterations: crizotinib (for ROS1 rearrangements and for high-level MET amplification or MET exon 14 skipping mutation), dabrafenib (with or without trametinib) and vemurafenib (for BRAF V600E mutations), and cabozantinib (for RET rearrangements).
-73,78,112-114,135,138,139,143,146,147,156,158,550,716-725 For the 2016 update (Version 1), the NCCN Panel added a recommendation for a dabrafenib/trametinib regimen for patients with BRAF V600E mutations based on data from a recent phase II study.
-719 In addition, the recommendation for cabozantinib for RET rearrangements was revised to category 2A (from category 2B) based on data from another phase II study.
-718 Trastuzumab and afatinib (both for HER2 mutations) are category 2B recommendations, because response rates are lower and treatment is less effective when these agents are used for patients with the indicated genetic alterations.
-147,721 Other targeted therapies (such as ceritinib, alectinib) are recommended or being developed as subsequent therapies for patients who become resistant to first-line targeted therapies.
+Additional targeted therapies for patients with other genetic alterations are also recommended, although there is less evidence for these agents (see Emerging Targeted Agents for Patients with Genetic Alterations in the NCCN Guidelines for NSCLC).
+The following targeted agents are recommended (category 2A) for patients with specific genetic alterations: crizotinib (for high-level MET amplification or MET exon 14 skipping mutation); dabrafenib (with or without trametinib) and vemurafenib (for BRAF V600E mutations); and cabozantinib and vandetanib (for RET rearrangements).83,88,124-126,147,150-

+153,157,160,161,171,173,220,594,790-802 The dabrafenib/trametinib regimen is recommended for patients with BRAF V600E mutations based on data from a recent phase II study; patients had a response rate of 63% (36/57).
+Grade 3 to 4 adverse events included neutropenia (9%), hyponatremia (7%), and anemia (5%).
+For the 2017 update (Version 1), the NCCN Panel added a recommendation for vandetanib (category 2A) based on preliminary data from a phase 2 study in 18 patients.
+Partial remission (17%) was reported in 3 patients; stable disease (44%) was reported in another 8 patients.
+Six (33%) patients died within 3 months of enrollment of the study due to rapid tumor progression.
+The recommendation for cabozantinib for RET rearrangements is based on data from a phase II study.
+Trastuzumab and afatinib (both for HER2 mutations) are category 2B recommendations, because response rates are lower and treatment is less effective when these agents are used for patients with the indicated genetic alterations.
+Other targeted therapies (such as ceritinib, alectinib, and osimertinib) are recommended as subsequent therapies for patients whose disease becomes resistant to first-line targeted therapies; other targeted therapies are being investigated for resistance.